 Nathan D. Mueller, Associate Professor

-Nathan Mueller is an Associate Professor in the Department of Ecosystem Science and Sustainability and the Department of Soil and Crop Sciences at Colorado State University.
-His work explores agricultural sustainability and climate change impacts using spatial data science at regional to global scales.
-He received his PhD from the University of Minnesota and his BA from St. Olaf College.
-Nathan was a Postdoctoral Fellow at Harvard University and served on the faculty of UC Irvine before joining CSU.
-He is a recipient of the AGU Global Environmental Change Early Career Award and the FFAR New Innovator Award.
+Nathan Mueller is an Associate Professor jointly appointed in the Departments of Ecosystem Science and Sustainability and Soil and Crop Sciences at Colorado State University, where he leads the Agricultural Sustainability and Climate Impacts (ASCI) Lab.
+His research uses spatial data science and modeling to quantify how climate variability and change shape agricultural productivity, irrigation and water stress, and greenhouse gas outcomes, along with the feasibility and limits of adaptation.
+He earned his PhD from the University of Minnesota and was a Postdoctoral Fellow at Harvard University.
+Nathan serves as the Editor-in-Chief of Environmental Research: Food Systems and is a recipient of the AGU Global Environmental Change Early Career Award and the FFAR New Innovator Award.

 Marian Hsieh, PhD Student

 Marian is a PhD student in the Ecosystem Sustainability program at Colorado State University.
-Her research interests broadly include the intersection of plant-environment-human health in response to changing climate.
-She received her BS from the University of Washington, focusing in plant ecophysiology.
-Before joining the lab, she worked with crop-microbe interactions and biotechnology, and spatial analysis of public health data in Seattle.
+Her research interests broadly include land-atmosphere interactions and human health.
+Marian’s dissertation work focuses on impacts of agricultural land-use management on climate and extreme heat exposures.
+She received a BS in Environmental Science from the University of Washington, focusing in plant ecophysiology.
+Before joining the lab, she worked in crop-microbe applications and public health in Seattle.
+Marian is co-advised by Dr. Danica Lombardozzi.

 Alumni